32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 Winding our way through the narrow streets, admiring the Venetian Gothic architecture, we found just the spot!
 Located in a small square was a tiny restaurant called Fritolin pri Cantini.
 We commandeered the last available table and went to the hatch to place our seafood order.
 Their speciality: squid!
 Not only was the meal delicious, but the atmosphere was great, and the weather was perfect for eating al fresco.
 The additional bonus was that it was great value for money.

-23. Get lost in the backstreets of Piran
+Get lost in the backstreets of Piran

 For me, Piran is about stepping back in time and getting lost.
 Wandering the narrow cobblestone streets, walking under peoples’ hanging clotheslines, and past parked traditional carts while admiring the colourful houses, it really felt as if we had stepped back in time.

 If If you want to get a birds-eye view of the city, I highly recommend climbing the city walls.
 Built in the 15th century to protect against Turkish invasion, they offer fabulous city views.
 However, they do sit high on the hill, so be prepared for an uphill stroll!
-Entry is €2.
+Entry was €2 at the time of visit.

 Another great spot, especially if you want to get a good view of Tartini Square, is the Bell Tower of the Church of St George, which sits on the hill overlooking Tartini Square.
 From here, you will get 360-degree views of the town.
 Entry is only €1, but you will need to tackle 146 rickety old stairs!